Holland Village Food Guide: 25 Best Places To Eat At | Eatbook.sg

 Food By Area

-Holland Village Food Guide: 22 Places For Famous Mochi Bread, K-BBQ And More
+Holland Village Food Guide: 25 Places For Warabimochi, K-BBQ And More

 Best Holland Village food

-With its numerous restaurants and bars lining the street, Holland Village is a place you’ll never be hungry.
+With its numerous restaurants and bars lining the street, Holland Village is where you’ll never be hungry.
 This vibrant enclave is brimming with food choices from all around the world, and you’ll be spoilt for choice!
-For a fun night out with the boys or a nice romantic evening with your plus one, these Holland Village food spots have got your back.
+For a fun night out or a nice romantic evening with your plus one, these Holland Village food spots have got your back.

-Good news: you can now get classic Korean street food in Holland Village at 88 Pocha!
-The new eatery takes inspiration from streetside stalls that often make an appearance in Korean dramas, with its red and blue plastic chairs and tables that’ll remind you of dining at a legit pojangmacha in Korea.
+Good news: you can now get classic Korean street food in Holland Village at The Pocha Singapore!
+The Korean eatery takes inspiration from streetside stalls that often make an appearance in K-dramas, with its red and blue plastic chairs and tables that’ll remind you of dining at a legit pojangmacha in Korea.

 Address: 26A Lorong Mambong, Singapore 277685